 The Escondido Police Department Emergency Negotiations Team (ENT) is comprised of Officers, Detectives, and Community Service officers, who receive extensive training in crisis negotiation.
 The ENT may be called to respond to situations requiring more expertise with persons in crisis.

 The team is commanded by a lieutenant, and there are two sergeants who serve as team leaders.
 There are 14 officers assigned to the team.
-The ENT routinely deploys with SWAT and during routine patrol operations to assist with crisis communications as needed.
+The ENT routinely deploys with SWAT and during routine patrol operations to assist with crisis communications.